trungvuh/Jumping-Corgi/proposal.md

 Game play is fairly simple:

-  * Game starts with 1 Corgi on the top standing bar, while the other one staying down at the seasaw.
+  * Game starts with 1 Corgi on the top standing bar, while the other one staying down at the seesaw.
   * User will control 1 Corgi at a time, using mouse movement.
   * User can toggle between Corgis, using defined key (tab?)
   * Energy items will appear randomly from either side of the screen, moving horizontally and disappear into the other side.
   * When ready to grab energy items, user will perform a click (or press spacebar) and the top Corgi will jump down.
-Landing on the seasaw will result in the other Corgi jumping back up, landing on the top standing bar.
+Landing on the seesaw will result in the other Corgi jumping back up, landing on the top standing bar.
-  * Note: when the top Corgi lands on the seasaw, user will gain instant control over the other (jumping-up) Corgi.
+  * Note: when the top Corgi lands on the seesaw, user will gain instant control over the other (jumping-up) Corgi.
   * Any energy item grabbed during the jumping up and down process, will contribute to Corgis team health bar, as well as the overall score.
   * The health bar will deplete over time.
   * Bonus items (optional): full health bar energy, double speed, etc.